 Osteomalacia, often referred to as "soft bones," is a metabolic bone disorder that affects bone health and strength.
 It occurs when the bones are not properly mineralised, leading to a softening and weakening of the skeletal structure.
 This condition is prevalent among adults and can have a significant impact on their quality of life.
 Understanding the causes, symptoms, and available treatment options is crucial for effectively managing osteomalacia.

-Osteomalacia is a condition where bones become soft and weak, making them more prone to fractures.
+Osteomalacia is a condition where bones become soft and weak, making them more prone to fractures (Arboleya et al., 2023).

 It most commonly affects adults and is often caused by a deficiency in vitamin D, which is essential for the body to absorb calcium and phosphorus, minerals vital for strong, healthy bones.
 Without enough vitamin D, bones don't mineralise properly, leading to increased fragility.
 In children, a similar condition caused by low vitamin D is known as rickets.

 Osteomalacia may not cause noticeable symptoms initially, but over time, it can lead to bone pain, particularly in the lower body.
-As the condition progresses, the pain may become more widespread and even simple movements can be uncomfortable.
-If you're experiencing ongoing bone pain, don’t ignore it; consult a doctor for diagnosis and treatment options.
+As the condition progresses, the pain may become more widespread, and even simple movements can be uncomfortable.
+If persistent bone pain occurs, a medical evaluation is recommended to establish the diagnosis and determine treatment options.

 The symptoms of osteomalacia can vary depending on the severity of the condition.
 Some common symptoms include: